 Authority: Authority is measured by how many backlinks your website or blog has.
 These are called votes.
 The more votes there are to your page, the more authority it has.
 If you see that there are only a few links to your page, don’t fret.
-If one of the sites that linked you has a lot of backlinks, those count as votes for your page too.
+If one of the sites that linked you have a lot of backlinks, those count as votes for your page too.

 In this regard, relevance still plays a key role, because you want other upvoted pages to find your page relevant enough for them to link.

 Trust: Trust is difficult to manipulate, as it has many metrics for Google’s consideration.
-Age of the content, or the domain are some of these metrics.
+Age of the content or the domain are some of these metrics.
 It also checks the sites you link if they are trustworthy, and in the same manner, it also checks if the sites that link to your page are trusted sites.

-If they see any affiliation between you and any ‘bad neighborhood’ links, your page might not even appear in the search results.
+If they see any affiliation between you and any ‘bad neighbourhood’ links, your page might not even appear in the search results.
 But if you’re linked to pages with academic sites and domains like ‘.edu’, that will increase your trust score.